 - Project Narrative/Budget Form (Note: this form must be completed online and saved using Adobe Acrobat Reader DC before attaching it to complete your application.
 If you do not have this version of Adobe Reader you can download it here.
 Handwritten or scanned applications will not be accepted.)

 - Land ownership documentation (letter, lease agreement, etc.)

 - Final reporting for prior year grant awards must be complete.

 - You may be asked to present your project to a selection committee.

 - Applications must be from a Registered Section 501(c)(3) of the Internal Revenue Code organization, an Area Commission, government agency, or have a fiscal sponsor.
 A fiscal sponsor may be a registered 501(c)(3) organization or government agency that has agreed to manage a project’s awarded grant dollars.

 - The garden must be located within the City of Columbus or qualifying areas of Franklin County.
-To determine whether or not your project is located in a qualifying area, please reference the eligible areas map (above) or call Franklin County Board of Commissioners at 614/525-3322 prior to submitting your grant application.
+To determine whether or not your project is located in a qualifying area, please reference the eligible areas map (above).
+To identify the land parcel number (required information on the grant application) visit the Franklin County Auditor’s website or call the office at 614-525-4663 prior to submitting your grant application.